 “Good for her, I’m really proud of her,” Randy said sincerely.
 “She’ll go far.”

 “Yeah she will,” Jason agreed.
-“She’ll end up supporting the rest of the family,” he joked.
-They laughed some more and enjoyed the moment.
+“She’ll probably end up supporting the rest of the family,” he joked.
+They laughed some more in agreement and enjoyed the moment, then Jason wondered if what he said was actually going to happen.

-“That was a good movie,” Randy finally said and broke the silence.
+“That was a good movie,” Randy said after a bit of silence.
 “But you know what would have made it better?
 If Clint Eastwood had starred in it.”

 “Yeah, but couldn’t you see Clint in charge of a submarine?
 He wouldn’t have to take any shit from anybody.”